mskl/docker-deep-learning/README.md

 # Deep Learning Docker Image
 Unified docker environment for DL development.
-Contains TF 2.3 and Tensorboard.
+Contains Jupyter, TF2.3 and Tensorboard.

 ## Setup
 The following tutorial uses `deepdream` project as an example.
 Replace this with the name of your own project.